Our Sustainability Skills symbols are a visual tool designed

 avorio

-Synthetically pre-tanned and vegetable re-tanned, chromium-free and extremely soft calfskin leather with a natural surface structure, dyed throughout and lightly pigmented.
-The colour will get darker with wear and exposure to sunlight.
-Gets softer with use and may stretch substantially.
-Sensitive to staining, moisture and scratches.
+Synthetically pre-tanned and vegetable re-tanned, chrome-free calf leather sourced from a German supplier.
+Features exceptional softness and a natural surface structure with light pigmentation.
+The color will get darker with wear and exposure to sunlight.
+It gets softer with use and may stretch substantially.
+It is sensitive to staining, moisture, and scratches.

 black